10 Things Your Homeowners Insurance Isn’t Covering Enough

 Fact-checked with HomeInsurance.com

 The average home now has more TVs than people, and it’s possible your standard insurance policy won’t cover them, much less the rest of the electronics in your house.
-Twenty years ago, a $1K policy limit on electronics may have covered everything (and some more!), but today, it won’t even come close in the event of a major disaster.
+Twenty years ago, a $1K policy limit on electronics may have covered everything, but today, it won’t even come close in the event of a major disaster.

-Diamonds may be a girl’s best friend, but when diamonds go missing, insurance is your best friend.
-Or your worst enemy if you don’t have enough coverage.
-Bits and baubles come with policy limitations — limits probably only sufficient for a Beverly Hills one-year-old’s first diamond studs.
-The typical per-theft dollar limit is $1K.
-That’s the jewelry limit for an entire claim — not a $1K limit per item.
-That’s the entire claim, and if you lose a stone, you’re not covered at all.
+Diamonds may be a girl’s best friend, but when diamonds go missing, insurance is your best friend — or your worst enemy if you don’t have enough coverage.
+The standard per-theft dollar limit is $1,000 for an entire claim, not per item.
+If you lose a stone, you’re not covered at all.

 A basic homeowner policy has a coverage limit of $2K to $3K for guns, so if you have a few for recreational use, this may be sufficient.
 For some people, guns are a hobby, and big gun collections can mean big claims — that are denied if you don’t have enough coverage.
 Given recent reports of people buying up guns in a hurry in various retailers across the country, a lot of people are probably sitting on a lot of guns without much insurance at all.